agrn/oriscv/readme.md

 ## Warning

-As `oriscv` stores read bytes in native OCaml integers (as they can store `n - 1` bits of information), it does not work on 32-bits machines.
-To work on those, the program could be changed to use `Int32` instead.

 `oriscv` only supports a subset of RV32I for now (all of them except fences and CPSR-related instructions).
 Unrecognised instructions won't crash it (they will show up as illegal instructions once decoded).